SmithyGuy21/Connect4Bot/README.md

 ## License

-This Connect 4 Discord Bot is provided under the [CC BY 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
-Feel free to replicate and modify the code for your own use while crediting me.
+This Connect 4 Discord Bot is provided under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

+Feel free to replicate and modify the code for your own use without any restrictions.
 The bot is available for educational and personal purposes.

 Enjoy playing Connect 4 against the AI on your Discord server!